Scheduled MonumentsEnglandFormer Royal Naval Cordite Factory

 What is Former Royal Naval Cordite Factory?

-Former Royal Naval Cordite Factory is a First World War munitions manufacturing facility located in Dorset.
+The Former Royal Naval Cordite Factory is an early twentieth-century industrial monument located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019151.

 Who is responsible for protecting Former Royal Naval Cordite Factory?